9 Option Pricing - Black-Scholes Model

 9.3 Properties of the Black-Scholes Formula

-- The put option price (\(p\)) converges to \(Ke^{-rT} - S_0\), reflecting the increasing intrinsic value of the option as the likelihood of exercise grows.
+The put gains intrinsic value as the likelihood of exercise increases.

 9.4 Risk-Neutral Valuation